agupta231/Pi-Room/README.md

 Client should be able to access the Pi's LED webpage through a webpage, and there will be a realtime connection between the client and the server, making for a seamless experience.

+#1.2
+Alarm Clock
+Integrates with Google Calendar to have the LEDs light up as an artificial sunrise to give a more "natural" wake up